Efficient Deep Learning-based Estimation of the Vital Signs on Smartphones: Proposed Methods

+The model details such as parameter counts are listed in Table \ref{table:model-details}.
+The size of trained models is less than a MB on disk.
+With the exception of the Residual FCN model, all other models demand fewer than one Mega FLOPs.
+Despite the Residual FCN model having the highest FLOP count, its inference time still remains remarkably low while delivering 40 to 50 percent lower errors compared to the base model.
+For instance, on a mid-range device equipped with a single-core CPU clocked at 2.27 GHz, it completes a single forward run in a mere 0.03 milliseconds, showcasing the efficiency of the model even under demanding computational loads.
+The experiments clearly show that the best-performing architecture is the fully convolutional one.
+More detailed results are discussed in the Experimental Results section.

 At inference time, the network estimates the vital signs from the fingertips.
 Therefore it first needs an image sequence or video; we obtain these by asking the patient to cover the smartphone's camera with his/her fingertip while the flashlight is on.
-Depending on the task, a single channel (the Red) is used for heart rate estimation, and all RGB channels are used as input for SpO2 estimation.
+Depending on the task, a single color channel is used for heart rate (the green), and double channels (green and blue) are used as input for SpO2 estimation.
 The image sequence is captured and processed simultaneously so that for each image in the input sequence, mean values for RGB channels are computed and listed in three arrays separately.
-After 10 seconds, the resulting mean RGB signals are extracted to be fed into MTVital for estimation of vital signs.
+After 10 seconds, the resulting mean RGB signals are extracted to be fed into MEDVSE for estimation of vital signs.
 As depicted in Figure \ref{fig:model_archs}, the input PPG signal is first transformed to have zero mean and unit standard deviation.
-The model performs the latter process.
+The model inherently performs the latter process.